All published articles of this journal are available on ScienceDirect.

 Methods

-This quantitative study employed purposive sampling to recruit 284 honorary school teachers, consisting of 79% females and 20.4% males, with an average age range of 37–51 years.
-Data were collected using the Work–Life Balance Scale (WLB), School Support Scale (SS), Gratitude Questionnaire (GQ-6), and the Satisfaction With Life Scale (SWLS).
-Structural Equation Modelling (SEM) was applied for data analysis.
+A quantitative approach was employed, using purposive sampling to recruit 284 honorary teachers (79% female, 20.4% male) aged 37–51 years.
+Participants completed the Work-Life Balance Scale (WLB), School Support Scale (SS), Gratitude Questionnaire (GQ-6), and Satisfaction With Life Scale (SWLS).
+Data were analyzed using Structural Equation Modeling (SEM).

 Results